 Team science is a concept that has become very popular and rightfully so.3 Many research methods and areas of specialization like artificial intelligence (AI), biostatistics, and laboratory methods are necessary to make a competent research team that works together.
 This mixture of expertise is needed to make the breakthroughs in science to move the field forward.
 Team science is not a new concept, but it has become more important over time.
-Although insularity in research teams can be very comfortable because everyone speaks the same accepted 29 January 2024.
+Although insularity in research teams can be very comfortable because everyone speaks the same language, has similar experiences and knowledge bases and worldviews, collaborating with individuals with